 for itching, you might try benadryl cream and for a bad rash, try a hydrocortisone cream like cortizone-10. these are all over-the-counter.

 i have mild acne and i went to a dermatologist who prescribed me an antibiotic and retin-a, which worked wonders. since you can’t see a doctor, you can try to recreate the effects by using a mild cleanser like cetaphil and finish off with a lotion containing retinol at night, which is a mild version of the stuff they prescribe. you might also try either a salicylic acid or benzoyl-peroxide treatment, but never both at the same time. they usually come in creams at the drug store and have directions on the box.

 Eucerin is definitely the way to go…I got a case of eczema this winter.
 The doctor prescribed some steroid cream and the I heard that Eucerin is the second best option.
 She prescribed that you apply any moisturizer immediately after you shower to keep all the moisture in.
 For acne…I have a serious problem with that too.
 I’ve been battling it for years and I feel like I’ve used everything on the planet to try and treat it.
-Murad, Proactive, Clean & Clear, Neutrogena, etc. But I’ve finally found something that works for me and it is the Vichy Normaderm System.posted almost 5 years ago
+Murad, Proactive, Clean & Clear, Neutrogena, etc. But I’ve finally found something that works for me and it is the Vichy Normaderm System.posted about 5 years ago

 Ive had eczema for over three years now and theres ALOT to go through in trying to control it.

 If you need any help just send me a pm and i’ll give you my email address and we can discuss your condition more.

 And dont get your hopes up when seeing a doctor love,theyre not that good!